GluuFederation/docs-ce-prod/3.1.2/source/admin-guide/uma.md

 !!!
 Note
     The scope JSON may contain custom properties.

-The following is an example what an UMA 2 Scope URL may look like:
+The following is an example of an UMA 2 Scope URL:

 ```
 https://<hostname>/uma/scopes/view